New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, New England's games went over 43 points scored, its current matchup's point total, seven (out of 16) times.
+- New England games went over 42 points scored, its current matchup's total, eight times (out of 16) last season.

-- Last year, 11 of New Orleans' 18 matchups went over 43 total points scored.
+- Last year, 11 of New Orleans' 18 games had a combined total higher than 42 points scored.

-- The average point total in Patriots games last year was 1.8 more points than the total of 43 in this matchup.
+- The Patriots' average point total in outings last year was 44.8, 2.8 points higher than the total in this game.

 Patriots stats and trends

-- New England was 4-2 against the spread and 5-1 overall last season when the team recorded over 21.1 points.
+- When New England put up more than 21.1 points last year, it was 4-2 against the spread and 5-1 overall.

-- New England was 4-4 against the spread and 4-4 overall when the team piled up over 310.9 yards last year.
+- In games that New England churned out over 310.9 yards last year, the team was 4-4 against the spread and 4-4 overall.

-- The Patriots had 19 giveaways last season, while the Saints had 26 takeaways.
+- Last season the Patriots had 19 turnovers, seven fewer than the Saints had takeaways (26).

 - Click over to SISportsbook and get the latest odds on this matchup.